Terms and Conditions

 1. YOUR FINANCIAL SECURITY

-International Academy is a trading name of Harris Holidays Limited of registered office; 4th Floor 5-7 John Princess Street, London, W1G 0JN and registered number: 02454681 with whom you make a contract when you book.
-When you buy an ATOL protected air package or flight from us you will receive a confirmation invoice from us (or via our authorised agent through which you booked) confirming your arrangements and your protection under our Air Travel Organiser’s Licence number 3993.
+International Academy is a trading name of Harris Holidays Limited of registered office; 4th Floor 5-7 John Princes Street, London, W1G 0JN and registered VAT number: 02454681 with whom you make a contract when you book.
+When you buy an ATOL protected air package or flight from us you will receive a confirmation invoice from us (or via our authorised agent through which you booked) confirming your arrangements and your protection under our Air Travel Organiser’s Licence number 6624.
 In the unlikely event of our insolvency, the CAA will ensure that you are not stranded abroad and will arrange to refund any money you have paid to us for an advance booking.
 For further information visit the ATOL website at www.atol.org.uk.
 The price of your holiday includes the amount of £1 per person as part of the ATOL Protection Contribution (APC) we pay to the CAA.
 This charge is included in our advertised prices and will be shown separately on your confirmation invoice.
-For package holidays which do not include travel by air we have arranged a bond with ABTA Limited, membership number Y0963.
+For package holidays which do not include travel by air we have arranged a bond with ABTA Limited, membership number V4138.
 If you buy arrangements other than a package, this financial protection does not apply.
 We are obliged to maintain a high standard of service to you by ABTA’s Code of Conduct.
 We can also offer you an arbitration scheme for the resolution of disputes arising out of, or in connection with, this contract.
 Further information on the Code and arbitration can be found at www.abta.com.

 2. CONFIRMING A BOOKING